What is online tutoring?

-Using Zoom.us, Ken will share his desktop and Whizzimo.com with your child.
-This will enable your child to practice and perform all tasks that meet the standards of good practice as defined by the International Dyslexia Association.
+Using Zoom, Ken will share his desktop and Whizzimo with your child.
+This will enable your child to practice and perform all tasks that meet the standards of best practice as defined by the International Dyslexia Association.
 Ken will introduce and model new concepts using the "I do, we do, you do" strategy.

 Together, Ken and your child will read and spell words with multisensory letter tiles.
 They will mark words with different colored annotation tools.
-Your child will simultaneously learn to read and spell with word lists, phrases, sentences, and stories.
+Your child will simultaneously learn to read and spell with word lists, phrases, sentences, and age appropriate reading passages.

 - Up-to-date computer, Apple or PC (no tablets or phones) with built-in camera and microphone

 - High Speed Internet, at least 1.5 Mbps upload and download speed.
 Check your computer's speed at: www.speedtest.net

 - Sufficient memory to ensure enhanced quality of dyslexia tutoring